Estimate Time5 min

 Fidelity can help you find the right mix of cash and investments

-Professional investment management services such as those offered by Fidelity's managed accounts do not allocate large amounts of money to cash.
-Instead, they stay invested and follow a long-term investing plan.
-Fidelity offers a wide variety of research tools to help you reduce the risks posed by staying too long in cash.
+Professional investment management services such as those offered by Fidelity's managed accounts do not allocate large amounts of money to short-term investments.
+Instead, they stay invested according to a long-term investing plan.
+Fidelity offers a wide variety of research tools to help you reduce the risks posed by staying too long in short-term positions.

 We also can help you create a plan to manage risk in your portfolio and can even help manage that portfolio by looking at your timeline, goals, and feelings about risk to create a mix of investments that’s right for you.